stefanspringer1/Pipeline/README.md

 ### Stopping the execution

-The `ExecutionInfoConsumer` has to provide a read-only boolean property `executionStopped` that is used by the `Execution` to see if any further step should be excuted.
-No new step is started if this property returns `true`.
-The `ExecutionInfoConsumer` can e.g. return such a value if a fatal or deadly error has occurred.
+Usually the execution stops at a fatal or deadly error (you can change this behaviour by setting `stopAtFatalError: false` when initializing the `Execution`).
+That means that in such a case no new step is started.

-Alternatively, the execution can be informed via the `stop(reason:)` message that the execution shoudl be stopped.
+The execution can also be informed via the `stop(reason:)` message that the execution should be stopped.

 Note that any following code not belonging to any further step is still being executed.